jaylann/StudyDriveBypass/README.md

 - **Extension Not Detecting PDFs:**
     - Refresh the StudyDrive page and try again.
     - Make sure to click the extension icon after the document page has fully loaded (No spinning icon).
+    - Like really, wait a few seconds before clicking the extension icon.
     - Ensure you are logged into StudyDrive.
     - Verify that the extension is properly loaded in Firefox.
     - Check the browser console for any error messages.